myflashlab/LocalNotification-ANE/README.md

 setting.message = "the message";
 setting.time = new Date().getTime() + 5000; // means 5 seconds from now
 setting.sound = "iosSound.caf"; // the sound file which must be packaged in your .ipa file

+/*
+	On Android, you must use NotificationAndroidSettings and set the channelId property setting.channelId = "myChannelId"; // make sure the channel is already created */

 // when adjusting a notification, its alarm id is returned.
 Use this id to unset a schedule before it happens. var alarmId:int = Notification.adjust(setting);